 If you are having trouble controlling urges to drink alcohol, the sooner you seek alcohol abuse treatment, the better.
 In many cases, problem drinking only gets worse when it is left untreated.
 Alcohol abuse treatment is designed to help people who are dependent on alcohol detoxify in a safe environment.
 It is never recommended that individuals who have been using alcohol frequently for an extended period trying to quit “cold turkey” without the supervision of a physician.

 Alcohol dependence is a complex addiction to treat.
 Dangerous withdrawal symptoms include seizures, confusion, hallucinations, agitation, and fever, so having an attending physician or medical team standing by is imperative to assure your well-being during this critical time in your life.

 Learn Coping Skills to Support Your Sobriety

 Getting sober is the first step to approaching your life differently.
-While you are in alcohol abuse treatment, you will learn coping skills to help you deal with pressures and triggers that could cause you to relapse into harmful, old habits.
+While you are in alcohol abuse treatment, you will learn coping skills to help you deal with pressures and triggers that could cause you to relapse into destructive, old habits.
 You may have to make the tough decision to sever friendships or relationships with people who pressure you to drink or stresses you out to the point that you want to pick up the bottle again.

 There is no doubt that getting sober could be one of the hardest things in your life you ever have to do, but you will find that the rewards of living a healthy life with clear vision are much more fulfilling than anything that a bottle brings.